Pocket/hashicorp-pocket-cdktf/README.md

 typically dev-ops would have the expertise to set up a VPC, and most application developers do not.

+- Add VPC subnets to the Parameter Store

 ### 2. Change the container image
 Change to the image from httpd to Unleash:
 ```typescript